-Legal Aid SA (LASA) is mandated to ensure access to justice and the realisation of the people’s rights to have legal representation as envisaged in the Constitution.
+Legal Aid SA (LASA) provides legal aid and legal advice to eligible people at the state’s expense.
+The entity is mandated to ensure access to justice and the realisation of the people’s rights to have legal representation, as envisaged in the Constitution.

 To this end, LASA has identified the following priority groups: